jfet97/andreasimonecostadotdev/content/posts/Parsing raw data with existential types.en.md

 images = ["/images/existentials/copertina_1.png"]
 +++

 _Disclaimer: parsing and validation of raw data is already well taken care of by libraries like [Zod](https://zod.dev/), [effect/schema](https://github.com/Effect-TS/effect/tree/main/packages/schema) and many others.
-The goal of this article is simply to provide another perspective on existential types._
+The goal of this article is simply to provide another perspective on existential types.
+The idea for this article came from [here](https://www.cs.ox.ac.uk/projects/gip/school/tc.hs), where the technique I'm going to present is used to type a function from untyped to typed lambda calculus._

 ## Brief intro on existential types